-- There is an adequate number of easily identifiable and accessible landmark objects whose map positions are known; - We have a method of determining distances from any of the accessible landmarks.
+- Location or positioning refers to a determining certain coordinates on a certain predetermined map; - There is an adequate number of easily identifiable and accessible landmark objects whose map positions are known; - We have a method of determining distances from any of the accessible landmarks.

 When we get more sophisticated, our needs increase eg we may need to position ourselves in wilderness or in oceans or in sky where no clear "landmarks" are available whenever we may need them.
-We may also need to determine our position to a high degree of accuracy.
+We may also need to determine our position to a high degree of accuracy (eg for launching missiles!).

 One way would be to place the "landmarks" in space i.e. satellites, so that at least four and preferably five are accessible any time from anywhere on earth or in near earth space.
 Now there are two problems: (a) distance determination is bit more sophisticated.
-We may use light and determine the light travel time to find the distance. (b) location of landmarks themselves is also non-trivial.
+Well, astronomers have been doing this for years.
+Use light and determine the light travel time to find the distance. (b) location of landmarks themselves is also non-trivial.
 And of course we have to choose a suitable coordinate system to refer to the various locations.